tommililja/Farse/README.md

 We can also create JSON strings with the [Json](https://github.com/tommililja/Farse/blob/main/src/Farse/Json.fs) type.

 > Note: JNum has overloads.
-Use JNum.int if you want to be more explicit.
+Use JNum.int if you want to be explicit.

 ```fsharp
 JObj [